City-of-Helsinki/linkedevents/linked-courses-importers.md

-# Importers for Linked Courses
+# Linked Courses importers and commands

-This documentation is written to help you decide which importers to use if you'd like to setup your own application instance of Linked Courses.
+This documentation is written to help you decide what to use if you'd like to setup your own application instance of Linked Courses.

 #